biletnam/theatre-booking-akka-example/README.md

 ![image](https://user-images.githubusercontent.com/14280155/32305810-ef5bd94e-bf4d-11e7-9cd2-c933785f99dc.png)

+Each entity shown here represents a Movie Theatre Actor.

 This makes it possible for you to locate the unique instance of that actor within the cluster.
 In the event that no actor currently exists, the actor will be created.